null

 Help Us to Change Lives

-Because demand often exceeds Whaikaha (Ministry of Disabled People) funding, we look to fundraising and charitable donations to help those in real need.
+Because demand often exceeds Disability Support Services (Ministry of Social Development) funding, we look to fundraising and charitable donations to help those in real need.

 Would you like to request an appointment or refer a patient?